lukso-network/docs/docs/guides/universal-profile/transfer-lyx.md

 ## Step 3 - Encode the payload to transfer LYX

 With our contract instances ready, we now want to transfer some LYX from the UP using the `execute(...)` function.
-The next step is to abi-encode this function call with the correct parameters, as explained in the introduction.
+The next step is to ABI encode this function call with the correct parameters, as explained in the introduction.

 We can use the [`encodeABI()`](https://web3js.readthedocs.io/en/v1.7.4/web3-eth-contract.html#methods-mymethod-encodeabi) method from web3.js